sandeshkatakam/sandeshkatakam/README.md

 ### Hi there 👋
+I am an Undergraduate Student Majoring in Physics.
+I am currently learning Quantum Computing and Quantum Information theory.
+I also work on projects related to Machine learning and Deep learning.

 <!--
 **sandeshkatakam/sandeshkatakam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.